jmpenalosa/platform-interview-jpenalosa/README.md

 - **Reusability**: Input variables (declared in `variables.tf`) enable this Terraform configuration to be reused across different environments (dev, staging, prod) with different values.

-- **Scalability Readiness**: Although not implemented here, this structure supports future integration with remote state backends (like S3 with DynamoDB locking), workspaces for multiple environments, and Terraform modules.

 ---